indica-mcf/Indica/doc/installation.rst

    source .venv/bin/activate
    pip install git+https://github.com/ukaea/Indica

-You should then be able to `import indica` in your python scripts, Jupyter notebooks and python interpreters after having sourced the virtual environment.
+You should then be able to :code:`import indica` in your python scripts, Jupyter notebooks and python interpreters after having sourced the virtual environment.